Large Language Models for Data Annotation and Synthesis: A Survey: Introduction

 \section{Introduction}

-In the complex realm of machine learning and NLP, data annotation stands out as a critical yet challenging step, transcending simple label attachment to encompass a rich array of auxiliary predictive information.
-This detailed process typically involves \ding{182} categorizing raw data with class or task labels for basic classification, \ding{183} adding intermediate labels for contextual depth~\cite{yu2022generate}, \ding{184} assigning confidence scores to gauge annotation reliability~\cite{lin2022teaching}, \ding{185} applying alignment or preference labels to tailor outputs to specific criteria or user needs, \ding{186} annotating entity relationships to understand how entities within a dataset interact with each other~\cite{wadhwa2023revisiting}, \ding{187} marking semantic roles to define the underlying roles that entities play in a sentence~\cite{larionov2019semantic}, and \ding{188} tagging temporal sequences to capture the order of events or actions~\cite{yu2023temporal}.
+In the complex realm of machine learning and natural language processing (NLP), data annotation and synthesis stand out as a critical yet challenging task, extending beyond simple label attachment to encompass a diverse array of fundamental or auxiliary information.
+This detailed process typically involves \ding{182} categorizing raw data with class or task labels for basic classification, \ding{183} adding intermediate labels for contextual depth~\cite{yu2022generate}, \ding{184} assigning confidence scores to assess annotation reliability~\cite{lin2022teaching}, \ding{185} applying alignment or preference labels to tailor outputs to specific criteria or user needs, \ding{186} annotating entity relationships to understand how entities within a dataset interact with each other~\cite{wadhwa2023revisiting}, \ding{187} marking semantic roles to define the underlying roles that entities play in a sentence~\cite{larionov2019semantic}, \ding{188} tagging temporal sequences to capture the order of events or actions~\cite{yu2023temporal}, or \ding{189} Synthesize data in the format of instruction~\cite{wang2022self}, response~\cite{zhang2023self}, reasoning~\cite{wang2022pinto}, pairwise~\cite{bai2022constitutional} and textual feedback~\cite{pan2024automatically} to for language model tuning.